 --

-In everything that can be called art there is
+In everything that can be called art there is a quality of redemption.

 - Raymond Chandler